N-emitters as possible sign-posts of GC formation: Discussion

-Obviously, despite the various and new arguments in favour of a link between N-emitters and young globular clusters, the nature of N-emitters remains debated. \cite{Zhu2025The-Nature-of-N} have recently studied eight N-emitters at $z \sim 6-11$ with medium-resolution spectra from JWST and conclude that seven of them are best described by N-enhanced AGN models.
+Despite the various and new arguments in favour of a link between N-emitters and young globular clusters, the nature of N-emitters remains debated. \cite{Zhu2025The-Nature-of-N} have recently studied eight N-emitters at $z \sim 6-11$ with medium-resolution spectra from JWST and conclude that seven of them are best described by N-enhanced AGN models.
 The question hence arises whether our conclusions would be affected, if the majority of N-emitters at $z \ga 6-8$ would be AGN.
 In fact, the AGN classification remains also debated, as illustrated by two well-studied N-emitters where no consensus has been reached, GNz-11 and CEERS-1019 \citep{Larson2023A-CEERS-Discove,Maiolino2024A-small-and-vig,Alvarez-Marquez2025Insight-into-th,Zamora2025GA-NIFS:-Unders}.
 In addition, most, if not all N-emitters studied so far show compact but resolved morphologies \citep[cf.][]{Morel2025Discovery-of-ne}.
 This suggests that AGN are unlikely to be the dominant source of the UV continuum in N-emitters.
-Furthermore, if the fraction $f_N$ of N-emitters associated with star- or GC-formation would be reduced at high-$z$, this has a small or negligible impact on the predicted GC age distribution and the total mass formed in N-emitters, as our exercise adopting two very different star-formation histories has shown.
+Furthermore, if the fraction $f_N$ of N-emitters associated with star- or GC-formation would be reduced at high-$z$, this has a small or negligible impact on the predicted GC age distribution and the total mass formed in N-emitters, as shown above.
 Finally, analysing the largest N-emitter sample known to date, \cite{Morel2025Discovery-of-ne} found only a small fraction of objects ($4/45 \approx 8$\%) with signatures of broad-line AGN, and few such objects at $z \la 7$.
 Further work is needed to establish the importance of AGN among N-emitters and test the various proposed scenarios.
+In any case, our main results remain unchanged if the majority of N-emitters at $z \la 7$ are related to star cluster formation, not AGN.